dirkpetersen/our-chat/README.md

 ## <a name='Prerequisites'></a>Prerequisites

-- Get a RHEL virtual server (this process was tested with RHEL 9.4) with at least 8GB RAM and 50GB free disk space of which about half should be under /home .
-As this server might process sensitive data ask for all security software (log forwarder, Antivirus/malware, intrusion prevention to be preinstalled)
+- Get a RHEL virtual server (this process was tested with RHEL 9.4) with at least 8GB RAM and 50GB free disk space, of which about half should be under /home.
+As this server might process sensitive data, ask for all security software (log forwarder, Antivirus/malware, intrusion prevention) to be preinstalled.
-- That machine must be able to talk to the `ldaps port 636` of your enterprise LDAP server (for example Active Directory).
+- That machine must be able to talk to the `ldaps port 636` of your enterprise LDAP server (for example, Active Directory).
 - An LDAP/AD security group that contains the users who are allowed to use the chat system.
-For now we call this group `our-chat-users`.
+For now, we call this group `our-chat-users`.
-- An SSL certificate, unless you use Let's encrypt
+- An SSL certificate, unless you use Let's Encrypt.
 - AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) for an AWS service account (perhaps called librechat or ochat) that has no permissions except for the AmazonBedrockFullAccess policy attached to it.
-- You don't require root access if your sysadmins can run the `prepare-server.sh` script for you, but they should allow you to switch to the ochat user, e.g. `sudo su - ochat`
+- You don't require root access if your sysadmins can run the `prepare-server.sh` script for you, but they should allow you to switch to the ochat user, e.g., `sudo su - ochat`.

 ## <a name='PrepareServer'></a>Prepare Server